 SUVs are highly desirable in today’s car market and although relatively few people take theirs off-road, many motorists are reassured and proud to drive a model bearing the iconic Land Rover badge.
-The Discovery Sport is one of their most popular models, and sits perfectly between the Evoque and Velar in the range.
+The Discovery Sport is one of their most popular models, and sits before the more luxurious Evoque and Velar in the range.
 Britain’s other mainstream premium marque, Jaguar, brings the E-Pace to the market; a vehicle that opens up Jaguar SUV thrills to a wider audience thanks to its compact dimensions and excellent price.
 Let's see how both of these fantastic model compare...

 While both of these vehicles are certainly SUVs in both dimensions and appearance, their design approach to the vehicle class is starkly different.
 The Discovery Sport is far more traditional in appearance but with the high-quality touches you’d expect from a Land Rover.
 Indeed, features such as the striking headlights and angular grilles highlight the attention to detail that runs throughout the vehicle.
 The E-PACE however takes a different approach resulting in a vehicle that is decidedly ‘Jaguar’ in appearance.
 Sweeping arches, slim lights and coupe-like features reminiscent of the F-TYPE create an unusually sleek SUV.